toaderflorin/florintoader/_posts/2017-12-16-rationality.markdown

 ---
 layout: post
 title:  "The Rationale Behind Human Irrationality"
-description: "'You do not need science to survive , but you need to survive to do science' a wise man once said, and truer words have never been spoken.
-So the brain has a caching mechanism.
+description: "<i>You do not need science to survive , but you need to survive to do science</i> a wise man once said, and truer words have never been spoken.
 In SHTF situations, making a good enough decision REALLY FAST is better than making the best decision if that takes say a few minutes."
 date:   2017-12-16 11:13:11 +0300
 image: "/images/brains.jpg"
 ---
-"You do not need science to survive , but you do need to survive to do science" a wise man [once said](https://medium.com/incerto/how-to-be-rational-about-rationality-432e96dd4d1a), and truer words have never been spoken.
+<i>"You do not need science to survive , but you do need to survive to do science"<i> a wise man [oncesaid](https://medium.com/incerto/how-to-be-rational-about-rationality-432e96dd4d1a), and truer words have never been spoken.
 For you see, in SHTF situations, making a good enough decision REALLY FAST is better than making the best decision if that takes say a few minutes.

 *The brain doesn't do backtracking, it's greedy ALL THE WAY.*